MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/logicapps.md

-description: Learn how to use Logic Apps to run Kusto queries and commands automatically and schedule them. ms.reviewer: docohe ms.topic: how-to ms.date: 04/14/2020
+description: Learn how to use Logic Apps to run Kusto queries and commands automatically and schedule them. ms.reviewer: docohe ms.topic: how-to ms.date: 05/02/2022
 ---

-# Microsoft Logic App and Azure Data Explorer (Preview)
+# Microsoft Logic App and Azure Data Explorer

 The Azure Kusto Logic App connector enables you to run Kusto queries and commands automatically as part of a scheduled or triggered task, using the [Microsoft Logic App](/azure/logic-apps/logic-apps-what-are-logic-apps) connector.